The Keshet Story

 Community Dance Education & Performance

-- Adaptive/Inclusive Dance – Insuring that dance programming is available and accessible to all dancers, including dancers and choreographers with differing physical and/or developmental abilities.
+- Mixed Ability/Adaptive Dance Insuring that dance programming is available and accessible to all dancers, including dancers and choreographers with differing physical and/or developmental abilities.

-- Community Performance Series – Highlighting the talent of our local and regional community, Keshet’s Community Performances include Nutcracker on the Rocks, Winter and Spring Dance Concerts, Choreographers’ Showcases, artSLAM, and more!
+- Community Performance Series Highlighting the talent of our local and regional community, Keshet’s Community Performances have included Nutcracker on the Rocks, Alice, Winter and Spring Dance Concerts, Choreographers’ Showcases, and more!

 Keshet Dance Company is a 501 c3 non-profit and have been in good standing since 1996.
 Our EIN number is 85-0436623.